urbanairship/ruby-library/docs/push.rst

 .. code-block:: ruby

-   push.send()
+   push.send_push

-If the delivery is unsuccessful, an :py:class:`AirshipFailure` exception will be raised.
+If the delivery is unsuccessful, an :rb:class:`AirshipFailure` exception will be raised.

-.. autoclass:: urbanairship.push.core.Push
+.. autoclass:: urbanairship.push.Push
    :members: